doublesymmetry/react-native-track-player/docs/docs/api/functions/queue.md

 ## `move(fromIndex, toIndex)`

-Moves a track from a the specified index to another.
+Moves a track from the specified index to another.

 | Param  | Type     | Description     |
 | ------ | -------- | --------------- |